TimeleapLabs/contracts/README.md

-# Kenshi Token Smart Contract
+# Kenshi ERC20 Token Implementation

 This repository contains the source code for the Kenshi token smart contract.